 What are some B2B brands you admire?
 Are there any marketers whose work you keep an eye on for inspiration?

 That’s a tough question, not because I don’t admire brands or marketers, but because I tend to be loath to single out companies or practitioners for praise above others.
 Over the years the brand that most often sticks out with an approach to marketing that is thoughtful, innovative and pragmatic is Cisco Systems (disclosure: I have worked with Cisco from the outside at various times in my career).
 Cisco was early in relying on video content — perhaps before most people could reliably consume it; it also has had the self-awareness to recognize earlier than other big companies the problems of a too-distributed social media landscape (that is, too many accounts, many unregulated and unorganized).
 I know that’s not an SEO example, but that speaks to the need to think of communications as bigger than one of its subcategories.

 I tend not to engage in hagiography in the industry, so I always keep a wary distance from recommending follows.
 I will say that, in my current capacity, it is not simply kissing up to mention that the founder of Stone Temple, Eric Enge, is a principal author of “The Art of SEO” and is someone from whom my colleagues and I have been learning lots in the two years I have been there.
-Outside of the influence of my paycheck, I have long been a reader of Danny Sullivan of Search Engine Land, dating back a good 15 years, well before I knew I would be engaging in SEO in such a meaningful way.
+Outside of the influence of my paycheck, I have long been a reader of Danny Sullivan, dating back a good 15 years, well before I knew I would be engaging in SEO in such a meaningful way.

 What advice would you give to young marketers just starting out?
 What lessons do you wish you'd learned earlier in your career?